-For the period ended March 31, 2022, operating revenues experienced an increase from the previous year.
-This was a result of increases in monthly rents on renewals and turnovers throughout the year.
+For the period ended June 30, 2022, operating revenues increased over the comparative period in 2021.
+The increase was a result of increases in monthly rents on renewals and turnovers throughout the period.
 The Trust has continued to generate strong income through incremental revenues related to turned units.